Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Acknowledgements

 \section{Acknowledgements}

-Y.~Chi is supported in part by the grants ONR N00014-18-1-2142 and N00014-19-1-2404, ARO W911NF-18-1-0303, and NSF CCF-1806154 and CCF-2007911.
-Y.~Chen is supported in part by the grants AFOSR YIP award FA9550-19-1-0030, ONR N00014-19-1-2120, ARO YIP award W911NF-20-1-0097, ARO W911NF-18-1-0303, NSF CCF-1907661 and IIS-1900140, and the Princeton SEAS Innovation Award.
-We thank Shicong Cen, Chen Cheng and Cong Ma for numerous discussions about reinforcement learning.
+Y.~Wei is supported in part by the the NSF grants CCF-2106778, DMS-2147546/2015447 and CAREER award DMS-2143215.
+Y.~Chi is supported in part by the ONR grants N00014-18-1-2142 and N00014-19-1-2404, the NSF grants CCF-1806154, CCF-2007911 and CCF-2106778.
+Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the Google Research Scholar Award, the AFOSR grants FA9550-19-1-0030 and FA9550-22-1-0198, the ONR grant N00014-22-1-2354, and the NSF grants CCF-2221009, CCF-1907661, DMS-2014279, IIS-2218713 and IIS-2218773.
+We thank Qiwen Cui for pointing out an issue in Section~\ref{sec:proof-lem-tie-breaking} in an early version of this paper, and thank Shicong Cen, Chen Cheng and Cong Ma for numerous discussions.
+Part of this work was done while G.~Li, Y.~Wei and Y.~Chen were visiting the Simons Institute for the Theory of Computing.